zdannar/resume/resume.md

   performance and monitor systems.
 This includes creation of custom monitors and metrics.

 * Implemented OSSEC host based IDS system for security.
-Designed deployment using beanstalkd for automated deployment.
-Notifications are presented in slack versus traditional email system.
+Designed OSSEC key exchange/registration process using beanstalkd for automated deployment.
+  Notifications are presented in Slack versus traditional email system.

 * Documented and streamlined creation of infrastructure and stack updates using AWS Cloud Formation and Google Deployment Manager.